teknopaul/binjs/binjs/doc/EnvironmentVariables.md

 # Environment Variables

-Environment variables from Bash are available in JavaScript via the `$.env` object.
+Environment variables from bash are available in JavaScript via the `$.env` object.

 When starting the script any environment variable that starts with an upper case ascii letter is copied to the `$.env` object.
 This object is updated after everr bash command so you do not have to manually sync the environment.

     var home = $.env.HOME;